pollardlab/microSLAM/README.md

     labels_row="samples",labels_col="samples",
     main=paste("GRM"),
     border_color=NA,
-    annotation_row = exp_metadata[,-5],
+    annotation_row = exp_metadata[,2:5],
     color=myColor,
     clustering_distance_rows=as.dist(1-GRM),
     clustering_distance_col=as.dist(1-GRM),
     clustering_method="average")
 ```

-### Step 2: Perform $\tau$ test for population structure (strain-trait associations)
+### Step 2: $\tau$ test for strain-trait association

-Fit a baseline generalized linear model (glm) with only the covariate and an intercept, to obtain starting parameter estimates for the tau test.
-The family for the glm is binomial because y is binary.
+Fit a baseline generalized linear model (GLM) that includes only the covariate and an intercept to establish
+initial parameter estimates for the tau test.
+Since `y` is binary, the GLM uses a binomial family.

 ```
 glm_fit0 = glm("y ~ age + 1", data = exp_metadata, family = "binomial")
 ```

-Fit a random effects glm using the baseline glm and GRM, and use it to estimate the parameter $\tau$, which measures how associated population structure is with the trait y.
-As long as there is a column sample_name in the metadata and the gene data, the program will check that the order is the same for GRM and the glm model, if not the user should know to check that the order of samples in the glm and the GRM should be the same.
+Fit a random-effects generalized linear model (GLM) using the baseline GLM and the Genetic Relatedness Matrix (GRM) to estimate the parameter $\tau$,
+which quantifies the association between population structure and the trait (`y`).
+To ensure proper alignment, verify that the sample order in the GRM matches that in the GLM model before procedding.

 ```
-glmm_fit = fit_tau_test(glm_fit0, GRM, species_id = "test", verbose = FALSE, log_file = NA)
+glmm_fit=fit_tau_test(glm_fit0, GRM, species_id="species_test", verbose = FALSE, log_file="./microSLAM.log")
 summary.pop.struct.glmm(glmm_fit)
 ```